 It is difficult for me not to link the events unfolding in Turkey in the last three years with those in Germany in the 1930s.
 The parallels, including those in the discourse within Turkey, seem all too obvious.
 But as Peter Sloterdijk quips: „One must think in longer periods; it might be over in a decade.
 In the long run, autocracies are structurally too stupid to run a country.“ I find even more solace in bigger perspectives, which is where good books come in, but not all are suitable as holiday reads.
 For example, one of my favourites, Egon Friedell’s classic „The Cultural History of the Modern Age – the Crisis of the European Soul“ is much better suited for evenings by the fireplace than on the beach.

 The books that I recommend here are all authored by exceptional storytellers – inspiring, enjoyable and informative.
 You will have heard of some of them, especially of Yuval Noah Harari’s books, all NYT bestsellers, and rightfully so.
 I’ll start with his first book, Sapiens.
-This is a sweeping history of 70,000 years of human life, almost up to today, where, as he said in a recent IntelligenceSquared-interview, in 2016, we lost our story… – one of many extraordinarily powerful thoughts that I recommend to any reader!
+This is a sweeping history of 70,000 years of human life, almost up to today, where, as he said in a recent IntelligenceSquared-interview, we lost our story… – one of many powerful thoughts that I recommend to chew on for a moment!

 Sapiens had already made me curious when I read the teaser: